OptimalBits/ground/Readme.md

 #Introduction

-Ground is a minimalistic javascript framework designed to create modern, interactive web applications.
+Ground is a minimalistic and flexible javascript framework designed to create modern, interactive web applications.

-It has been inspired by other great an dpopular frameworks such as Backbone, Spine, Batman and Sammy, but with some ideas of its own and some unique features.
+It has been inspired by other great and popular frameworks such as Backbone, Spine, Batman and Sammy, but with some new ideas of its own and some unique features.

 Note that this framework is still under heavy development and subject to API changes.
 All feedback is therefore very much appreciated.

 ## Features